TheOdinProject/curriculum/react/the_react_ecosystem/react_router.md

 export default Profile;
 ```

-Check out the `/profile`, `/profile/popeye` and `/profile/spinach` pages.
+Check out the `/profile` page.
+To visit `/profile/popeye` or `/profile/spinach` pages, manually add `/popeye` or `/spinach` to the end of the current URL.
 The `<Outlet />` component gets replaced with the children component when their paths are visited.

 If you want to render something as a default component when no path is added to Profile, you can add an index route to the children!